-Presently, when considering each registration or renewal of registration RECO asks the following questions:
+Presently, when considering each registration or renewal of registration RECO asks the following two questions:

-A) Are you now or have you been involved in personal bankruptcy and/or been an officer, director, or majority shareholder of a corporation which has been declared bankrupt or insolvent, or is presently a party to bankruptcy or insolvency proceedings?
+#1) Are you now or have you been involved in personal bankruptcy or insolvency proceedings, filed a consumer proposal, and/or been an officer, director, majority shareholder of a corporation or partnership which has been declared bankrupt or insolvent, or is presently a party to bankruptcy or insolvency proceedings?

-If you answer yes, then you are asked to provide a copy of your filing for bankruptcy, a list of creditors, and discharge papers (if applicable).
+If you answer yes, then you are asked to provide a copy of your bankruptcy or consumer proposal paperwork, a list of creditors, and discharge papers (if applicable).

 If you answer yes, then you are asked to list the names of each creditor and the amount of each unpaid judgment or debt.